flags/Reactor-3/docs/alife_todo.md

 	[ ] When leaving cover, do we know the interval of the targets gunshots?
 	[ ] When ALife are looking for lost targets, have ALifes who find one annouce to the others [ ] "Groups"
+	[/] Autotarget
+	[ ] Add `can_engage` function
+	[ ] ALife fight for food/will attack others for food if starving Could randomize hunger on zone entry to create friction at worldgen

 Crafting:
 	[x] Use `CANDISMANTLE` flag to tear apart items to make new ones